fastruby/blog/_posts/2019-10-27-Merging-Multiple-SimpleCov-coverage-results.markdown

 ```

 # Conclusion
-We hope you'll find this snipet of code helpful for your purposes.
-Please let us know if you have a better way of any ideas of improving it.
+We hope you'll find this code snippet helpful for your purposes.
+Please let us know if you have a better way or any ideas for improving it.